xe1gyq/EekMex/documentation/p0x02/GroundStation.md

 Ground Station
 ==

+> A ground segment consists of all the ground-based elements of a spacecraft system, as opposed to the space segment, consisting of the spacecraft itself.
+Ground segment elements may be located together or separately, and may be operated by different parties.

 ## Freeboard.Io

 > Freeboard is a turn-key HTML-based "engine" for dashboards.
 Besides a nice looking layout engine, it provides a plugin architecture for creating datasources (which fetch data) and widgets (which display data)— freeboard then does all the work to connect the two together.
 Freeboard Github Repository